Twitter To Hand @POTUS Account To Biden On Inauguration Day - UrduPoint

 Twitter has long come under pressure to curb the president's use of the site to spread misinformation and conspiracy theories.

-Since the election the company has slapped warning labels on many Trump tweets as he continues to insist, despite evidence to the contrary, that he won the vote, and that Biden's victory is down to massive fraud.
+Since the election, the company has slapped warning labels on many Trump tweets as he continues to insist -- despite all evidence to the contrary -- that he won the vote, and that Biden's victory is due to massive fraud.

 Biden, for his part, is a far more sedate Twitter user.
-He has sent less than 7,000 tweets to his 19 million followers, compared to Trump's 58,000.
+He has sent fewer than 7,000 tweets to his 19 million followers, compared to Trump's 58,000.